-- a.
-PROJECT PLANNING AND SCHEDULING The computer generates activities as well as completion time for the project and scheduling, allocation of manpower and construction equipment. - programmed to handle payroll checks, periodic and special payroll reports, productivity rates, and labour unit costs.
-Production rates and unit cost are summarized for control purposes on current projects, classified and store for use on the estimating of new work - records on ownership and operating costs, hours of operation, maintenance, and production data for each major item of operation equipment.
+- project Planning and scheduling The computer generates activities as well as completion time for the project and scheduling, allocation of manpower and construction equipment. - programmed to handle payroll checks, periodic and special payroll reports, productivity rates, and labour unit costs.
+Production rates and unit cost are summarized for control purposes on current projects, classified and store for use on the estimating of new work - c EQUIPEMENT RECORDS AND COSTS The computer maintains records on ownership and operating costs, hours of operation, maintenance, and production data for each major item of operation equipment.
 A Data base program for project control has been developed and is presented later. - d.
 ESTIMATING The computer working closely with the estimators